16: You don’t know what you’ve got ’til it’s gone – Joni Mitchell

 I’m writing about one hundred things I’ve learned about being a product manager.

 People value something most when they’ve just lost it or come close to doing so.
-If your product prevents this happening, you need to save your client this ball-ache by helping them remember how much they value what they have now so that they don’t take it for granted.
+If your product prevents this happening, take some advice from Joni Mitchell: you need to save your client the heartache of loss by helping them remember how much they value what they have now so that they don’t take it for granted.

 This was brought home to me recently in a couple of different ways:

 - How much I valued my door keys when I remembered I’d left them on my desk at the office a three-hour round-trip away.